pha4ge/infrastructure-resources/docs/recommendations.md

     - Move to github MD from gdoc
 - 2024-04-12:
     - DP & KN more work and formatting
+- 2024-07-03:
+    - DP & KN more work and clean up and restructuring
 </details>

 ## Abstract